telerik/reporting-docs/designing-reports/report-structure/graph/formatting-a-graph/series.md

 The Area and the Line series have an additional pair of properties named respectively AreaStyle/LineStyle and ConditionalFormatting.
 They affect the way the series is drawn, defining the line color, style and width, and the background color for the Area Series.

->note For example, if the series DataPoints have its  __Style.LineWidth__  property set to  __5pt__ , this will             affect the line width of the DataPoint markers and the legend item marker.
+> For example, if the series DataPoints have its  __Style.LineWidth__  property set to  __5pt__ , this will             affect the line width of the DataPoint markers and the legend item marker.
 But if the legend item's  __MarkStyle.LineWidth__  property             is set to  __2pt__ , then the legend item marker will be drawn with 2pt wide line, because the series's style property will be overriden.

 ## Formatting data points